tangle-network/dapp/packages/api-providers/README.md

-# @webb-tools/api-providers
+# @webb-dapp/api-providers

-API providers for webb protocol , this package facilitates building apps on top of webb.
+API providers for the dApp.
+This package facilitates chain connections and backend logic for the dApp.

 # Api interface